raspberrypi/style-guide/style-guide.md

 *   Ninja - upper case when used in the context of CoderDojo
 *   no-no
 *   No. 1 – see *number one*
-*   Node-RED - a visual tool for wiring the Internet of Things, installed on Raspbian Jessie.
+*   Node-RED - a visual tool for wiring the Internet of Things
 *   Node.js
 *   NOOBS - New Out Of Box Software, used to easily install an operating system on Raspberry Pi.
 *   number one – no hyphen as adjective. *Bagpipes are my number one hate*.
 Abbreviate as *No. 1* if space is tight.